Azure-Samples/migrate-java-ee-app-to-azure-2/.prep/quickstart/helloworld-jms/README.md

 ```

 From the values displayed for the keys, grab the <b>primarykey</b> value.
-Open the .scripts/set-env-variables.sh file and set the primaryKey as value for variable DEFAULT_PASSWORD.
+Open the .scripts/set-env-variables.sh file and set the primaryKey as value for variable SB_SAS_KEY.

 ```bash
 . .scripts/set-env-variables.sh